 A lot of financial services are provided online these days.
 Therefore, there is the potential for cybercriminals to cause a breach by using firewall exploits, ransomware, phishing emails and other hacking tools.

 However, the GDPR does also cover physical documentation.
-For example, if a loan broker threw a printed copy of your application away with normal rubbish (rather than shredding it securely) and it includes your personal details, a breach will have happened if the form ends up in the public domain.
+For example, if a loan broker threw a printed copy of your application away with normal rubbish (rather than shredding it securely) and it includes your personal details.
+In such cases, a breach will have happened if the form ends up in the public domain.

 Here are some more examples of how a loan provider could cause a personal data breach: